 The company has to plan out the options, get approval from its board and shareholders.
 Additionally, companies must maintain a register of stock options, make filings with the MCA, issue share certificates to the shareholder upon exercise etc.

-2. Accounting for Employee Stock Ownership Plans
+2. Accounting for Employee Stock Option Plans

 When a company issues ESOPs to its employees, it is required to treat the cost of these options as an expense.
 This means that the company must book the cost of the ESOPs in its financial statements.
 Startups in India typically use Indian GAAP (Generally Accepted Accounting Principles) to record these expenses.
 It provides guidance on the accounting treatment of the expense and the period over which the expense should be recognized.
 One of the key areas of accounting for ESOPs is the fair value of shares on the grant date